Librarian Certificates and Basic Library Techniques

 - Subprofessional Certificate of Librarianship Application (pdf) - For library directors without an MLS (in municipalities of 10,000 or less).

 - Application for Replacement Certificate of Librarianship (pdf) - for replacement of any type of certificate.

 - Application for Certificate of Special Training in Basic Library Techniques (pdf)

-For more information, contact Dianne Carty at x222 or Liz Babbitt at x227
+For more information, contact Mary Rose Quinn at x220 or Liz Babbitt at x227.